doctor doctor

 A Grade 3 torn meniscus requires torn meniscus surgery to repair meniscus tears.
 There are mainly two types of surgeries done by the orthopedic surgeons in India.
 These two types of meniscus tear surgeries are 1.
 Arthroscopic Meniscus repair, and 2.
 Meniscectomy.

-Meniscus tear surgery, whether it is a meniscectomy or a meniscus repair, the healing time is typically 2-6 weeks.
+For a meniscus tear surgery in India, whether it is a meniscectomy or a meniscus repair, the healing time is typically 2-6 weeks.
 However, the healing time varies depending on the patient's health conditions.
 A meniscectomy heals faster than a meniscus repair surgery.
 The healing period also depended on the following factors.

 Patient age is a factor for recovery.
 Younger people with strength may recover sooner than aged people with bone loss.